What is a systematic review?

-A meta-analyses is the use of statistical methods to summarise the results of these studies.
+A meta-analysis is the use of statistical methods to summaries the results of these studies.

 Erik Kolshus E, Jelovac A, Ryan KM, McLoughlin DM (2016) Bitemporal versus high-dose right unilateral electroconvulsive therapy for depression: a systematic review and meta-analysis of randomised controlled trials.

 Kolshus E, Dalton VS, Ryan KM, McLoughlin DM (2014)When less is more - microRNAs and psychiatric disorders.
 Acta Psychiatric Scand 129(4):241-56.
 PMID: 23952691

 Dalton VS, Kolshus E, McLoughlin DM (2014) Epigenetics and depression: return of the repressed.
 J Affect Disord.
 Feb;155:1-12.
 PMID: 24238955

 Jelovac A, Kolshus E, McLoughlin DM (2013) Relapse following successful electroconvulsive therapy for major depression: a meta-analysis.
 Neuropsychopharmacology; 38: 2467-2474.
 PMID: 23774532.

 Dunne RA, McLoughlin DM (2012) Systematic review and meta-analysis of bifrontal electroconvulsive therapy versus bilateral and unilateral electroconvulsive therapy in depression.
 World J Biol Psychiatry 13(4): 248-258.
 PMID: 22098115